 Two sites had anomalous values for FDis which do not fit within this conceptual model of disturbance and flow variability providing high niche heterogeneity.
 These sites experience highly variable flows but had low functional diversity.
 We experimentally adjusted the abundances of dominant species at these sites, and the low values for FDis appear to result from dominance of a single species at each site (the medium sized tree Acmena smithii at Mammy Johnson’s Creek, and the liana Ripogonum album at Jilliby Creek).
 These sites may represent cases in which species with ‘variability’ specialist strategies have become dominant.
 Acmena smithii has a relatively large seed and is shade tolerant (Melick 1990), but once established, develops a lignotuber and is highly resistant to drought and disturbance (Ashton & Frankenberg 1976).
 With respect to Ripogonum album, there is evidence to suggest that abundance of lianas may be associated with disturbance (Laurance & Pérez-Salicrup 2001) and that lianas have a competitive advantage over trees in dry conditions (Swaine & Grace 2007; Cai, Schnitzer & Bongers 2009), although see Nepstad et al. 2007).
 These sites notwithstanding, we believe the relationships we have described form a strong case for our argument.

 Our survey covered approximately half of the range of hydrological variability present within the Australian continent (Peel et al. 2004).
 Our results mostly show monotonic relationships between FDis and hydrological heterogeneity, and as such do not support intermediate disturbance associated patterns found in other studies of taxonomic (Bendix 1997; Bendix & Hupp 2000; Lite et al. 2005; Corenblit et al. 2007) and functional diversity (Biswas & Mallik 2010) of riparian plant communities.
 This finding is consistent with the assertion of Mouillot et al. (2013) that metrics of functional diversity should show monotonic rather than unimodal relationships with disturbance intensity.
 It is difficult to be conclusive on this point, however, as it is possible that we have found only the ascending half of a unimodal curve.
-To this end, it would be useful survey communities which experience more extreme hydrologies, such as those in Australia’s arid regions or the monsoon tropics.
+To this end, it would be useful to survey communities which experience more extreme hydrologies, such as those in Australia’s arid regions or the monsoon tropics.
 Disturbance intensity and hydrological heterogeneity may not necessarily be connected in such systems.
 Arid zone rivers characterised by ‘all or nothing’ hydrologies may not experience the moderate flood events which generate and maintain diversity at the patch scale; for monsoonal rivers, disturbance may be similarly intense, but seasonal and interannual patterns of flow are relatively predictable (Kennard et al. 2010).

-We have made the point that disturbance promotes functional diversity in riparian plant communities.
+We have argued that disturbance promotes functional diversity in riparian plant communities.
 Anthropogenic disturbance associated with agricultural land-use has been associated with lower functional richness (Pakeman 2011) and lower functional redundancy (Laliberté et al. 2010).
 Recurring hydrological disturbance appears to have the opposite effect on riparian plant communities, however.
 It seems reasonable to assume that the generative effect of hydrological disturbance on niche heterogeneity is not reproduced by typical anthropogenic disturbances.